-Scorecard Admins can perform the following tasks related to Scorecard Components:
+A Scorecard Admin can perform the following tasks related to Scorecard Components:

 Once a Scorecard Admin has created at least one Answer Profile, and at least one Component (category with questions or statements), they can create a scorecard.
-A Scorecard Admin then restricts the use of the scorecard to specific company, contract, or project groups/types so that users are prompted to complete the scorecard only when they open a profile that has been linked to a scorecard.
+A Scorecard Admin should restrict the use of each scorecard to specific company, contract, or project groups/types so that users are prompted to complete the scorecard only when they open a profile that has been linked to a scorecard.
 Finally, a Scorecard Admin determines how long a scorecard is available by indicating the number of days it is valid.

-Scorecard Admins can perform the following tasks related to Scorecards:
+A Scorecard Admin can perform the following tasks related to Scorecards:

 There is also a Scorecard Viewing permission that allows users to view, but not edit scorecards.